EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 Android: Copy `SocialSharing.java` to `platforms/android/src/nl/xservices/plugins` (create the folders)

+Window Phone: Copy `SocialSharing.cs` to `platforms/wp8/Plugins/nl.x-services.plugins.socialsharing` (create the folders)

 ### PhoneGap Build

 SocialSharing works with PhoneGap build too!
-Version 3.0 of this plugin is compatible with PhoneGap 3.0.0 and up.
+Version 3.0 and up of this plugin are compatible with PhoneGap 3.0.0 and up.
 Use an older version of this plugin if you target PhoneGap < 3.0.0.

 Just add the following xml to your `config.xml` to always use the latest version of this plugin: